-These things are awesome.
+These things are a little ridiculous.
 They’re snow shoes with little snow plows on the front with a place to hold the Kraft Barbecue Sauce while you clear a path to the grill.
-I wasn’t able to get any action shots as we haven’t gotten any snow here at the time of this posting, but when I do, I’ll add a picture of these bad boys in action.
-Now let’s get back to the grilling!
+And despite these things being goofy and this being a paid post, there are a TON of great tips in this post.

 In the first installment, I discussed my top tips for winter grilling and there was is a fantastic free raffle for a year’s worth of Kraft Barbecue Sauce.
 In the second installment, for the first time on this site, I showed How to Make Fall Off the Bone Ribs.
 In this final post in the series, I’m going to talk about grilling chicken.